fizwidget/fizwidget.github.io/source/_posts/2014-07-06-nothin-but-functions.markdown

 We do indeed have a list made of functions (an immutable, singly-linked list to be precise).

 It's a bit tedious to work with at the moment, but there's nothing stopping us from writing utility functions to work with it.
-Here's a function that print it for example:
+Here's a function that'd print it for example:

 ``` python
 def print_list(lst):